BrianMiltonJr/rp-package/README.md

 Current Features:
   * First & Last Names with genders
   * A chat system that goes by distance with the ability to whisper, talk or yell
+  * A Out of Character chat system that can be toggle to talk into by using /ooc or using /ooc on | /ooc off to display ooc chat
   * Full JSON support

 What I'm Working on: